aligu7/aligu.me/content/blog/neovimdistros.md

 ---
 title: Neovim distributions
 date: 2025-01-28
-description: Astronvim is the best distro there is
 ---

 Welcome to my first blog post!
 Here is where I can write content in **markdown**.